inkline/inkline.io/content/docs/forms/radio.md

 ---
-title: Radio - Inkline
+title: Radio
 description: Radio inputs allow the user to select multiple options from a set.
 ---

 # Radio
 ## Radio inputs allow the user to select multiple options from a set.

-Using the `i-radio` component together with a `i-radio-group` allows you to choose a value from multiple choices using a single model binding:
+Using the `IRadio` component together with a `IRadioGroup` allows you to choose a value from multiple choices using a single model binding:

 ::ContentTabs
 #preview